pmuens/awesome-serverless/README.md

 - [Realtime updates using Websockets via IoT](https://serverless.com/blog/realtime-updates-using-lambda-websockets-iot/) - How to implement real-time updates using AWS Lambda and Websockets via IoT.
 - [Container people, let’s talk about serverless](https://hackernoon.com/container-people-lets-talk-about-serverless-e6ecb5c437cf) - Post about the differences between containers, container-orchestration and serverless computing.
 - [When to use serverless computing](https://thenewstack.io/decide-use-serverless/) - Post on how to decide when to use serverless computing.
+- [Commuication strategies in remote teams](https://serverless.com/blog/communication-strategies-remote-teams/) - The Serverless, Inc. team on different communication strategies when working in a remote setup.

 ## Screencasts